Parmigiano dialect: Negation

 Parmigiano expresses negation in two parts, with the particle n attached to the verb (often adding the pleonastic particle "gh") and one or more negative words (connegatives) that modify the verb or one of its arguments.
 Negation encircles a conjugated verb with n after the subject and the negative adverb after the conjugated verb, For example, the simple verbal negation is expressed by n before the finite verb (and any object pronouns) and the adverb miga after the finite verb.
 That is a feature it has in common with French, which uses ne and pas.
 Pas derives from the Latin passus "step", and miga "breadcrumb" also signifies a small quantity (Ex.
-"A n'gh'o miga vist Zvan incó", meaning "I have not seen John today").
+"A n gh'ò miga visst Zvan incó", meaning "I have not seen John today").

 Samples

-Here is a sample of Parmigiano, compared to Italian and English, but even within a dialect, there is variation.
+Below is a sample of Parmigiano, compared to Italian and English.
+Even within the province, there is considerable variation in vocabulary and phonetics, therefore this sample is not representative of all varieties.